 Sep 21, 2017, 12:00 PM, Posted by Karabi Acharya

-What can the U.S. learn from Copenhagen about designing public spaces to foster healthier, more inclusive communities?
+What can the U.S. learn from Copenhagen about use of 'placemaking' to foster healthier, more inclusive communities?

 One of the most striking cultural symbols upon arriving in Copenhagen is the sheer number of cyclists navigating city streets—in fact bicycles outnumber cars!